 SUE uses technology to help find buried utilities including owner records, vacuum excavation, and topographical surveying.
 Without the proper procedures, owners run the risk of accidentally hitting and potentially puncturing existing lines and putting projects behind schedule.

 SUE uses a series of quality level (QL) tests to determine the level of confidence in the correct mapping and positioning of subsurface utilities.
 Once these tests have been completed, a CAD draft will be created that depicts the last-known location of any buried utilities.
 This CAD depiction will help the design team to determine if a utility relocation is necessary to the project.
 The Quality Levels of SUE are as follows:

 - The collection of existing records on the placement of utilities including site inspection and internet property records.

 - Surveying above-ground utility features like manhole drains, utility marker poles, and valve boxes.
 This data is then compared to the existing records of utility location.

-- The use of surface geophysical techniques helps to map the location of underground utilities.
+- The use of surface locating techniques helps to map the location of underground utilities.
 Two-dimensional mapping is also done at this QL.

 - Non-destructive digging is completed to determine evidence of utility placement.
 Precise measurements of horizontal and vertical placement are collected and recorded.

 Over the years, there have been many advancements in Subsurface Utility Engineering.
-While ground surveying is still used as a valuable tool, most teams use innovative technologies including vacuum excavation, ground-penetrating radar, metal detection, and acoustic sensors.
+While ground surveying is still used as a valuable tool, most teams use innovative technologies including vacuum excavation, electro magnetic locators, ground-penetrating radar, metal detection, and acoustic sensors.